 Campus Advisory Status:

 On most days with inclement weather, the college will continue online instruction and remote college services (online, phone, or email).
 If weather conditions warrant, classes that are scheduled for in-person instruction may be canceled.
-In the event of widespread power or internet failures, the college may cancel all instruction and suspend all college services.
+In the event of significant snow accumulation or widespread power and internet failures, the college may cancel all instruction and suspend all college services.

 The college makes every effort to arrive at a decision to delay openings, close early, or close completely at the earliest possible time to ensure the safety of the college community.